microsoft/vscode-docs/docs/copilot/copilot-chat.md

 ## Experimental terminal inline chat

-Inline chat for the terminal can be enbled with `terminal.integrated.experimentalInlineChat` and invoked in a terminal (`kb(inlinechat.start)`).
+Inline chat for the terminal can be enabled with `terminal.integrated.experimentalInlineChat` and invoked in a terminal (`kb(inlinechat.start)`).

 The chat will use the ![@terminal](###terminal) chat participant, which has context about the integrated terminal shell and its contents.